Ex-USA Gymnastics doctor Larry Nassar sentenced to 60 years on child porn charges

 (CNN)Larry Nassar, the disgraced former USA Gymnastics team doctor who admitted to sexually abusing underage girls, has been sentenced to 60 years in federal prison on child pornography charges, a court official said Thursday.

-US District Judge Janet Neff sentenced Nassar to 20 years for each of three counts -- which are to be served consecutively, according to the docket.
+US District Judge Janet Neff essentially imposed a life prison term on the 54-year-old physician, sentencing Nassar to 20 years for each of three counts -- which are to be served consecutively, according to the docket.

-But the child porn charges are not the most serious accusations against Nassar, 54.
+But the child porn charges are not the most serious accusations against Nassar.

 In November, he pleaded guilty to seven counts of first-degree criminal sexual conduct and admitted to using his position to sexually abuse underage girls.
 Three of those charges related to victims who were under age 13.
 He will be sentenced on those state charges in January.